validatedpatterns/docs/content/patterns/ansible-edge-gitops-kasten/getting-started.md

 in the pattern in various ways.
 To do this, copy the [values-secret.yaml template](https://github.com/kastenhq/ansible-edge-gitops-kasten/blob/main/values-secret.yaml.template) to your home directory as `values-secret.yaml` and replace the explanatory text as follows:

 * AWS Credentials (an access key and a secret key).
-These are used to provision the metal worker in AWS (which hosts the VMs) and to access a pre-created S3 bucket for exporting VM backups with Veeam Kasten.
+These are used to provision the metal worker in AWS (which hosts the VMs) and (by default) to access a pre-created S3 bucket for exporting VM backups with Veeam Kasten.

 ```yaml
 ---